Restoring the original QNAP firmware or re-installing Debian

 After you put the QNAP firmware back in flash and installed the complete the QNAP software, your device will run the original software from QNAP again.

-You can then write the installer files to flash:
+You can now write the installer files to flash:

 Reboot your QNAP device and Debian installer will start and you can connect via SSH, as documented on the install page.
 Please be aware that the SSH key of the machine will have changed.